 The recently completed PRad experiment, has successfully demonstrated the techniques proposed in this experiment.
 The PRad experiment was able to reach the lowest Q^2 of any electron scattering experiment, and at the same time cover a wide range in Q in a single setting, to enable a precise extrapolation to $Q^2=0$.
 Using an upgraded version of the PRad setup we can measure e-d, e-p and Møller scattering in the same experimental setup.
-This will allow us to extract the most precise deuteron charge radius to date using electron scattering and thereby make a direct impact on the "deuteron radius puzzle".
+This will allow us to extract the most precise deuteron charge radius to date using electron scattering and the most precise measurement of the charge form factor of the deuteron at low Q^2 .